 In column J we can make use of the ADDRESS function to convert a row and column into an Excel cell reference.
 Note that in the formula bar we have linked the ADDRESS function to column I which tells us the row and then typed 13.
 This is because we want the active cell to be in column 13 (the M column) on the row of the duplicate (you will see why just now)

-Step 4- Create a hyperlink that jumps you to the next duplicate
+Step 4- Create a hyperlink that goes to to the next duplicate

 The HYPERLINK function is great for helping with navigation around a spreadsheet.
-In this case we want to create a link that will jump to the next duplicate of that particular row.
+In this case we want to create a link that will goto the next duplicate of that particular Excel row.

 The HYPERLINK function is relatively easy but with one trick.
 Note that we have refereed to the address column in column J but we appended a ‘#’ to it i.e. “#”&J18 in the example below.
 If we don’t do this Excel doesn’t know which spreadsheet to look in (hyperlinks typically have the full path).
 By putting the # in, you are telling it to look in this sheet.
 At the end of the Hyperlink we put a friendly name we want to appear, in this case ‘Next Duplicate’.